 If you noticed that your doors, windows or conservatory features were looking a little old lately, the natural response would be, to replace them.
-However, cosmetic wear and tear does not necessarily mean a reduction in functionality.
+However, cosmetic wear and tear doesn’t necessarily mean a reduction in functionality.
 Your fittings may be just as effective and secure as they ever were, and opting for a complete replacement may prove a costly mistake.
 The Restoration Group are a renown uPVC restorer and we have put together a quick and simple guide to explain why this may be.
 We are revered for our uPVC spraying across the North West.

 What is uPVC?